Music: Opera in Focus: Verdi and Wagner

 The vast majority of the output of both composers concerns the weightier kind of plot, featuring doomed love, curses, death, exile, and so on.
 This class will explore the shared themes in the two composers’ dramatic narratives, with particular focus on the familial element: so many of these operas revolve around the dynamics of parents with their children, and failing or inadequate fathers are a particular point of common ground, as we will see from both Die Walküre and Don Carlos.

 This class will focus on the limited attempts at comedy from the output of both composers.
-Verdi did not recover from the failure of Un Giorno di Regno until the end of his life with his turn to Falstaff, and Die Meistersinger von Nürnberg served as Wagner’s sole effort in this direction.
+Verdi did not recover from the failure of Un Giorno di Regno until the end of his life with his turn to Falstaff, and Wagner had a similar trajectory from Das Liebesverbot to Die Meistersinger von Nürnberg.
 We’ll discuss what made both composers so averse to comedic approaches, and how their respective works handle the issue nonetheless.

 The early 1870s saw both Wagner and Verdi at the pinnacles of success: the former now had the financial backing to finish his Ring cycle and create a purpose-built theatre for it, while the premiere of the latter’s Aida in Cairo shows the international reach of his reputation.
 Here we will discuss the fact that such heights of fame for both composers came with the unification of their respective nations, and we will explore the ways they both began rewriting their back histories to fit with the expectations of national icons.